Recent

 Artist Statement

+I am dedicated to global humanities dialogues, self-identifying as a culture-mechanic that mends the ruptures between the past and the present, the East and the West.
 I had multiple solo and group exhibitions in the US, China, UK, Italy and Greece.
-I am a recipient of the prestigious Pollock-Krasner Foundation Grant, and the Paris Photo Prize.
+I’m a recipient of the prestigious Pollock-Krasner Foundation Grant, and the Paris Photo Prize.
 Reviews of my work are in mainstream media and databases including the Smithsonian Institution, China Daily, and People’s Daily.
-My publications include an award-winning collection of poetry The Rye of Pondering, and writings archived by top-tier galleries and the Chinese National Knowledge Infrastructure database.
+I served as a guest juror for the 2025 Delaware Devision of the Arts Individual Artist Fellowships.

 I love squirrels.
 Sending some warm squirrel thoughts to whoever reading this.